Photo courtesy of Michelin

 Pros:

-- Sharp steering response and tire feedback
+- Impressive steering response and feel

 - Excellent ride quality and tread life for its class